The 59 Seconds That Annoyed Me

 If yes but the first two answers are no: systemd timer.

-It gives you the systemd benefits (journald, restart, dependencies) without
+It gives you the benefits of systemd (journald, restarts, dependencies) without

 the complexity of writing an event loop.

 If all three answers are no: cron.
-Three lines in the crontab, a redirect to a log file, zero additional infrastructure.
+Three lines in crontab, a redirect to a log file, zero extra infrastructure.
 Don't over-engineer what doesn't need it.

 It's not cron OR daemon.
-It's recognizing which one matches the problem at hand.
-Fixed-schedule publishing doesn't need to react in 30 seconds.
+It's recognizing which one fits the problem at hand.
+Publishing at a fixed time doesn't need to react in 30 seconds.
 Interactive monitoring can't afford to wait a minute between checks.
-The choice is in the problem, not the technology.